 Smoothies are a fabulous way to get a hit of lots of different nutrients and health benefits all in one meal.
-This gut-soothing recipe is packed with gut-loving and immune-supporting ingredients such as pineapple, ginger, banana, kefir and chia seeds.
-These smoothie ingredients not only work to ease a dodgy tummy, but they also help to build and maintain good gut function.
+This gut and immune supporting recipe is packed with beneficial ingredients such as pineapple, ginger, banana, kefir and chia seeds.
+These smoothie ingredients work to support good and healthy gut function.

 How do these ingredients support gut health?

 Bananas are a great source of vitamin B6, manganese, fibre, and potassium.
 They are very soothing to the digestive tract and packed with prebiotic fibres, which can help to regulate the bowels and enhance the production of friendly gut bacteria.
 And of course, their velvety texture makes a great base for any smoothie.

 Pineapple contains the enzyme bromelain, which helps your body break down and efficiently absorb protein from food, as well as having anti-inflammatory effects.
 Pineapple is also packed with vitamin C and high in dietary fibre.

 Kefir is a type of fermented milk drink that provides a good source of probiotics, aka ‘good’ bacteria, which help with healthy digestion and immune function.
 It’s also a fantastic source of protein, phosphorus, calcium, and vitamin B12, all of which are key for gut - and overall - health.

 Kefir happens to be low in lactose, which means that it’s likely to be more well-tolerated than regular milk for those with lactose intolerance.
 If you’re lactose intolerant or follow a dairy-free lifestyle there are also dairy-free options available, such as coconut kefir.
 Kefir adds a creamy texture to your smoothie.